Getting Started with Flow

 Your existing system prompt and messages are preserved exactly as sent.
 Flow acts as a transparent proxy by default.

-If you later opt in to Prompt Management, Flow can prepend a managed system prompt to your existing one — but it never replaces it.
+If you later opt in to Prompt Management, Flow can inject a managed system prompt when your request doesn't already include one.
+If your request already contains a system message, the managed prompt is skipped — your messages are never modified.
 See the Prompt Management page for the full workflow.

 Next Steps